pyRiemann/pyRiemann/README.md

 **Check out the example folder for more examples !**

+# Contribution Guidelines

+The package aims at adopting the [scikit-learn](http://scikit-learn.org/stable/developers/contributing.html#contributing-code) and [MNE-Python](https://mne.tools/stable/install/contributing.html) conventions as much as possible.
+See their contribution guidelines before contributing to the repository.

 # Testing

 If you make a modification, run the test suite before submitting a pull request